AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

 ![](assets/chlimage_1-411.png)

-For all other (secondary) publish instances in a publish farm :
+For all other (secondary) publish instances in a publish farm:

 * sign in with administrator privileges
 * access the [web console](../../sites/deploying/using/configuring-osgi.md)